ReDeiPirati/intro-to-pytorch/beginner/1.PyTorch/PyTorch_intro.md

 [torch.FloatTensor of size 2x2]
 ```

-When we wrap our Tensors with Variables, the arithmetic operations still remain the same, but Variables also remember their history of computation.
+*Note*: When we wrap our Tensors with Variables, the arithmetic operations still remain the same, but Variables also remember their history of computation.
 Thus, `z` is not only a regular `2 x 2` Tensor but expression, involving `y` & `x`.
 This is what helps us define a **computational graph**.
 Nodes in this graph are Tensors & edges will be Functions operated on these nodes. **Backpropagating** through this graph then allows you to easily compute gradients.

 ## Optimization